Gonzalo Guerrero: Contact with Cortés 1519

 "Brother Aguilar; I am married and have three children, and they look on me as a cacique (lord) here, and captain in time of war.
 My face is tattooed and my ears are pierced.
 What would the Spaniards say about me if they saw me like this?
 Go and God's blessing be with you, for you have seen how handsome these children of mine are.
 Please give me some of those beads you have brought to give to them and I will tell them that my brothers have sent them from my own country."
 (Note: Spanish: "Hermano Aguilar, yo soy casado y tengo tres hijos.
 Tienenme por cacique y capitán, cuando hay guerras, la cara tengo labrada, y horadadas las orejas. ¿Que dirán de mi esos españoles, si me ven ir de este modo?
 Idos vos con la bendición de Dios, que ya veis que estos mis hijitos son bonitos, y dadme por vida vuestra de esas cuentas verdes que traeis, para darles, y diré, que mis hermanos me las envían de mi tierra.")

 Díaz goes on to describe how Gonzalo's Mayan wife, Zazil Há, interrupted the conversation and angrily addressed Aguilar in her own language:

 "What is this slave coming here for talking to my husband – go off with you, and don't trouble us with any more words."
 (Note: Spanish: "Y asimismo la india mujer del Gonzalo habló a Aguilar en su lengua, muy enojada y le dijo: Mira con qué viene este esclavo a llamar a mi marido: idos vos y no curéis de más pláticas.")

 Then Aguilar spoke to Guerrero again, reminding him of his Christian faith and warning him against throwing away his everlasting soul for the sake of a native woman.
 But he did not convince Gonzalo.

 According to Robert S. Chamberlain, Francisco de Montejo discovered that Guerrero was the military captain of Chectumal.
 He tried to win him over by sending him a longish letter reminding him of his Christian faith, offering him his friendship and a complete pardon, and asking him to come to the caravel.
 Guerrero replied by writing on the back of the letter that he could not leave his lord because he was a slave, "even though I am married and have a wife and children.
 I remember God, and you, Sir, and the Spaniards have a good friend in me."

-Guerrero appears to have told his Maya friends and family that the Spaniards would suffer death like other men.
+Whether Guerrero maintained friendly feelings for the Spaniards or not, he remained their deadly enemy in battle, defending his new homeland and family from Spanish entradas.
 He led the Maya in campaigns against Cortés and his lieutenants like Pedro de Alvarado and the Panamanian governor Pedrarias.
 Alvarado's instructions in his Honduras campaign included an order to capture Guerrero.